 We’ve already discussed how technologies help to fight the coronavirus.
 In the article, we’ll explain how modern technology can help seniors during the COVID-19 world pandemic.

 50+-year-old seniors are at increased risk of severe illness from COVID-19 due to their advanced age and existing health conditions.
-To prevent themselves from contracting the virus seniors choose to self-isolate and reduce contact with their friends and family.
+To prevent themselves from contracting the virus they choose to self-isolate and reduce contact with their friends and family.

 These measures are considered the most effective way to stop the spread of COVID-19 and take a considerate burden off the healthcare system.
 However, older adults experience many challenges trying to adapt to the new normal.
 That’s where modern technology comes into play.